 UE A, UE B, UE C, and UE D carry out the necessary measurement for the Sidelink Positioning and Ranging-based service over the PC5 reference points.
 Detail operation of this step is defined by RAN WGs.

 Depends on the SL Positioning and Ranging-based service operation negotiated during the control signalling, UE A, UE B, UE C, and UE D may exchange the measurement results or Sidelink Positioning or Ranging results over the SR5 reference point.
 When LMF is used, the measurement results may be sent to the LMF.
+LMF can contact 5G DDNMF to get UE SUPI from the UE Application Layer User ID or vice versa.

 6.14.4 Protocol stack